3 min read

 Working from home is a form of work in which employees perform their work tasks using technology and communication tools, such as the computer, the Internet, and the telephone, without having to appear at the workplace every day.
 This allows employees to work in the comfort of their home environment, which can help them achieve a better work-life balance.

-Working from home is often used as an alternative to the traditional way of working, to reduce costs for employers, improve employee productivity and reduce stress.
-However, it is necessary to set rules and boundaries between work and private life, to ensure that the work is done efficiently and effectively.
+Working from home is frequently adopted as an alternative to the traditional office setup to lower employer costs, boost employee productivity, and decrease stress.
+However, it’s crucial to establish clear rules and boundaries between work and personal life to ensure that work is completed efficiently and effectively.

 If the majority of the business is done via computer and the Internet, employees could work from their homes.
 In this way, the employer saves costs that otherwise would have been spent on paying for office space and all related utilities.